Dharmendra: Television

 In 2011, Dharmendra replaced Sajid Khan as the male judge of the third series of popular reality show India's Got Talent.
 On 29 July 2011, the show aired on Colors TV with Dharmendra as the new judge and surpassed the opening ratings of the previous two seasons.

-In 2023, he appeared in his first television acting role as Salim Chisti in the historical series Taj: Divided by Blood which is available on ZEE5.
+In 2023, he appeared in his first television acting role as Salim Chisti in the historical series Taj: Divided by Blood.

 Producing and presenting films

-In 1983, Dharmendra set up a production company known as Vijayta Films.
+In 1983, Dharmendra set up a production company known as Vijayta Films, which he named after his eldest daughter.
 In its maiden venture Betaab, released in 1983, Vijayta Films launched Dharmendra's elder son Sunny Deol as the lead actor.
 The film was the second highest-grossing film of the year.
 In 1990 he produced the action film Ghayal, also starring Sunny.
 The film won seven Filmfare Awards, including the Filmfare Award for Best Film.
 It won the National Film Award for Best Popular Film Providing Wholesome Entertainment.
 Dharmendra in 1995 produced Barsaat, the costliest Indian film ever made until then, to launch his son Bobby Deol and Twinkle Khanna.
-It emerged a superhit and remains the first and only time to date that such a film was made with newcomers.
+It emerged a hit and remains the first and only time to date that such a film was made with newcomers.

-He was the presenter for his films like Satyakam (1969) and Kab Kyun Aur Kahan (1970).
+Poetry

+Dharmendra had developed a long interest in poetry after frequenting Meena Kumari, also a part-time poet, in the movie Phool Aur Patthar (1966).
+He was particularly fond of Mirza Ghalib.
+In 2001, after developing a serious back ailment that required a prolonged stay in hospital, Dharmendra began writing poetry to cope with the solitude.
+In subsequent years he was known for composing spontaneous verses, often using them to express reflections on life and the deeper dimensions of human experience.
+His Punjabi poem Aj Bhi Ji Karda Hai Pind Apne Nu Jaanwa ("I Still Yearn To Return To My Village") was featured in his last screen appearance, Ikkis (2026).

 Legacy

 Dharmendra is widely regarded as one of the most influential personalities in Indian cinema.
 He was considered one of the most handsome men in the world during his early career and is widely known as the "He-Man" of Bollywood.
-Rediff.com placed him 10th in its "Top 10 Bollywood Actors of All Time" list.
+Considered to be a sex symbol early in his career, Dharmendra was noted for his affection and his appeal to his female fanbase, which according to the BBC was said to be in the "tens of millions".